Backpropagation

 # Use the optim package to define an Optimizer that will update the weights of

 # the model for us.
-Here we will use Adam; the optim package contains many other
+Here we will use Adam; the optim package contains many

-# optimizer which Tensors it should update.
+# tells the optimizer which Tensors it should update.

 learning_rate = lr